Hanging on the Telephone: Background

+Blondie version

 The song was later popularized by new wave band Blondie, who covered the track on their 1978 album, Parallel Lines.
 The band discovered the song after Jeffrey Lee Pierce of the Gun Club sent the band a cassette of the track.
 Blondie lead singer Debbie Harry explained:

 Lee had been financially struggling at the time; he recalled the moment the band called him to ask permission to cover the song.
 "I remember the day vividly.
 It was a Friday.
 They were going to cut off our electricity at six o'clock, the phone too."
 The band also performed a version of the Lee-penned track, "Will Anything Happen", on Parallel Lines.

-Blondie's version of the song begins with a sound effect of a telephone ringing.
+Blondie's version of the song begins with a sound effect of a telephone system ringing tone.
 The idea was proposed by producer Mike Chapman; he recalled "The Blondies all thought that was stupid and too gimmicky, but I said, 'C'mon, guys!
 Gimmicky?
 This is Blondie.
-Let's give it a try!
+Let's give it a try!'".
+The single was recorded in New York, but the telephone sound effect that opens the track is not the US version, but the two-ring signal used in the United Kingdom - Chapman asked recording engineer Peter Coleman to phone anyone he knew in the UK, and they recorded the outgoing phone line.
 Like one of Blondie's subsequent singles, "Sunday Girl", "Hanging on the Telephone" employs a double backbeat rhythm in its drumming pattern, meaning the "off" beats alternate between a quarter note and two eighth notes.
 This percussion style also appeared on other power pop singles from the period, like the Romantics' 1978 release "Tell It to Carrie".

 Release

 Blondie released their cover of "Hanging on the Telephone" the second single from their 1978 album Parallel Lines in both the US and UK.
 The single failed to chart in the US, but it eventually reached number five in the UK in November 1978.
-Harry explained "Things take longer to catch on here [in the US].
-Everything is really spread out and regional.
-I think the American people suffer from a lack of press.
-European press is very important.
-Here, television is what's important.
-Press makes more of an organized statement."

 The single also was a moderate hit throughout Europe, reaching the top 20 in Ireland, Belgium, and the Netherlands.